 Parcels are added to the program through service requests from members of the public, a jurisdictional representative request, or when an inspector finds a non-compliant parcel en route from one active parcel to another.
 The identified parcels undergo an "add year" process prior to being added to the Program.
 The add year is a buffer year, set aside for communications with the County and for property owners to gain an understanding of the program's concerns, or to contest.
 All impacted parcels are expected to maintain Minimum Fire Safety Standards (Attachment E) for the three years following the add year.
 The maximum grass height standard is 6 inches.
 The Program will not apply any fees to the parcel tax roll on the add year, only on the monitoring years.
-An initial inspection fee will be applied as "pass" or "fail" during the monitoring years.
 If a parcel fails, the monitoring years start over, to ensure that "three consecutive years of voluntary compliance" is achieved.
 The inspection window for Cupertino runs annually from April 30th - October 31st.
 County field officers perform inspections a few times a year.